 All-Hazards Readiness – Program Design and Implementation

-Today more than ever, healthcare providers need to remain vigilant in the face of the four major threat categories that might disrupt the provision of healthcare services; more intense and frequent natural disasters, existing and novel threats of biological pandemic, hospitals being seen as “soft targets” for terrorist action and the continuing rise in workplace violence against all stakeholders in the healthcare community, particularly women.
+Today more than ever, healthcare providers need to remain vigilant in the face of the four major threat categories that might disrupt the provision of health care services; more intense and frequent natural disasters, existing and novel threats of biological pandemic, hospitals being seen as “soft targets” for terrorist action and the continuing rise in workplace violence against all stakeholders in the healthcare community, particularly women.
 We support clients at the Board and Executive levels to develop plans to mitigate, prepare for, respond to and recover from natural and manmade events.
-Our vulnerability assessment is unique in the industry and is based on hands-on field experience ranging from managing combat evacuation hospitals to securing the leading Children’s hospital in the nation.
+Our vulnerability assessments are unique in the industry and based on hands-on field experience ranging from managing combat evacuation hospitals to securing the leading Children’s hospital in the nation.
 Deliverables include a prioritized roadmap that defines the path to a differentiated level of preparedness.
 There is a long history of terrorist threats in the healthcare environment and by hospital staff, including in Egypt, Russia, Mumbai, India, the UK, and at the US base Camp Chapman.
 Safety and Security is an area that is particularly weak in terms of accreditation requirements, making hospitals a very soft target.
 If safety and security are an important priority for your hospital, please contact us for more information.